 - On Windows:

-An error that includes “javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed” can occur when you try to retrieve information over HTTPS but the remote site is using a certificate not trusted by your local Java installation.
+“javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed” can appear when the remote site is using an HTTPS certificate not trusted by your local Java installation.
 You will need to make sure that the certificate, or (more likely) the root certificate, is trusted.

 The list of trusted certificates is stored in an encrypted file called